Can Clubhouse Replays Revitalize Your Social Media Strategy?

 A replay toggle button appears in the event menu which can then switch on or off.
 The recording begins when the moderator opens the room and ends when the room is closed.

 The event replay then becomes available for anyone to access it.
 App users can enter the room and even view all the room attendees.
-Because room attendees can connect via messaging in the app, the feature can be a benefit for direct connect to people.
+Because room attendees can connect via messaging in the app, the feature can be a benefit for directly connecting to people.

 Related Article: Twitter Spaces Challenges Clubhouse for the Live Audio Social Media Crown